Putting food in Mylar bags with oxygen absorbers (OAs) is the best long-term storage method for dry staples.

 Once sealed, the Mylar bag won’t let any air in.
-And the oxygen absorber removes oxygen from the packaging, protecting food from oxidation.
+The oxygen absorber removes oxygen from the packaging, protecting food from oxidation.
 Some foods, like white rice, can even last 25+ years when stored like this.

 At first glance, vacuum sealing food might seem similar to the Mylar + OA method.

 After all, vacuum sealing also removes air from the packaging.
-But there are big differences between Mylar bags and vacuum sealing when it comes to food storage.
+However, there are big differences between Mylar bags and vacuum sealing regarding food storage.

 The Quick Answer:

 Use Mylar bags with oxygen absorbers when storing dry foods long-term (2+ years).
 Use vacuum sealing for shorter-term storage of foods that you will rotate through.
-Vacuum sealing is also the better choice when it comes to freezer storage or storing moist foods.
+Vacuum sealing is also better for freezer storage or storing moist foods.

 Why Mylar is Better than Vacuum Sealing for Food Storage